duttasirshendu/awstraining/README.md

-# awstraining
+# AWS_TRAINING
-aws training section
+How to Create an AWS account